Bridges to Bluffs

 1:30- Race Awards

-Spectators have great opportunities to watch at various points along the entire course, including views from Suttree Landing Park, Gay Street Bridge, Henley Street Bridge, Scottish Pike Park, Cherokee Farms and Sequoyah Park.
+Spectators have great opportunities to watch at various points along the entire course, including views from Suttree Landing Park, [Gay Street Bridge], Henley Street Bridge, Scottish Pike Park, Cherokee Farms and Sequoyah Park.

-At the 4.2 mile mark, swimmers cross from the LEFT downstream bank to the RIGHT (North) downstream bank and stay on this side until the finish.
+At 4.5 miles, swimmers cross from the LEFT downstream bank to the RIGHT (North) downstream bank and stay on this side until the finish.
 Swimmers finish the race in the water at Sequoyah Park.
 The post-race party and parking is immediately located at the swim course exit.
-The water temperature on race day has historically been 71-76 degF.

-• Swimmer Rules
+Swimmer Rules

-• All swimmers must be body marked with their number in permanent marker on their hands and/or shoulders
+• All swimmers must be body marked with their number in permanent marker on their hands and/or shoulders.

 • Any assistance renderred during the swim will result in disqualification if forward progress is made.
 Swimmers are permitted to use their pilots or boats for aid, as long as no forward progress is made.